Best Lithium Stocks ASX For Your Next Investment

 Besides, Orocobre is quite active.
 Hence, ORE is in the process of constructing a large-scale lithium hydroxide plant in Japan.
 This is the first of its kind for the country.
 The infrastructure will provide lithium-based products for the development of batteries.

 Since the start of the year, the lithium miner’s shares have risen by an impressive 85%.
 ORE shares are currently valued at $8.26.
-It might seem overstretched given the year-to-date performance.
+The lithium stock might seem overstretched given the year-to-date performance.
 But it is not the opinion of most of the analysts on the market.
 Actually, Citi has retained its buy rating and lifted its price target on ORE to $10.50 per share.
-In fact, based on the current share price of $8.26, this implies a potential upside of 27% over the next 12 months.
+In fact, based on its current lithium stock price of $8.26, this implies a potential upside of 27% over the next 12 months.

 Magnis Energy Technologies (ASX: MNS)